 Read more about: The signs and symtoms of public speakig phobia

 The symptoms of glossophobia, or public speaking fear and anxiety, can trigger in many situations.
-At work this can be in presentations, meetings (even one-to-ones), calls, interviews and introducing oneself on a course.
+At work this can be in presentations, meetings (even one-to-ones), calls, interviews and introducing oneself in a meeting or on a course.
 Socially the fear can be experienced at weddings, funerals or other family events (even in party games).
 It can also be when performing or acting on a stage in front of an audience.

 Public speaking phobia, or glossophobia, is very common and ranks as one of the greatest fears.
 Around 75% of people experience some level of anxiety or nerves when it comes to speaking in public.
 But for hardcore glossophobia - with symptoms involving dread, panic and avoidance - it seems to be about 20 to 30%.
 That still means that in a meeting of 10 people, two are likely to be very anxious and uncomfortable about talking.